Service Intervals

 You can also select the option Show Service Intervals on the service item card by using the quick search (ALT+Q).

 All defined service intervals for this service item are shown on this page.
-The factbox area (ALT+F2) on the right side of the screen shows the used items and resources of the standard service code.
+The FactBox (ALT+F2) on the right side of the screen shows the used items and resources of the standard service code.

 This section describes how to create a service interval for a service item.